arangodb/docs/oasis/getting-started.md

    (user `root` and its password) and log in.

 5. You can install example datasets and follow the accompanying guides to get started with ArangoDB and its query language.
-In the Oasis interface, click on the _Examples_ tab of the deployment.
+In the Oasis dashboard, click on the _Examples_ tab of the deployment.
 Click on _Install_ of one of the examples to let Oasis create a separate database and import the dataset.
    Click on _Guide_ for instructions on how to access and run queries against